pcdv/jocket/README.md

-jocket
+Jocket
 ======

 Faster java.net.Socket alternative using shared memory.

-Jocket is built around a concept of shared buffer, in which a writer writes data and a reader reads it.
+Jocket is built around a concept of shared buffer, in which a JocketWriter pushes data and that a JocketReader can read.

 The reader and writer can be:
  - in the same process: allows to transfer efficiently a stream of bytes from a thread to another